-The work-study program provides support for international students to study at RYI even if they are not eligible for a merit-based scholarship.
+The work-study program provides support for international students to study at the Rangjung Yeshe Institute (RYI).
 This program is an opportunity to connect with the RYI community through practical service while, at the same time, offset tuition costs.
 Work-study awards are available in both fall and spring semesters, but an award is not automatically granted.
 Students must reapply for work-study positions every semester.
 Work-study is not available for summer program students.

 Students are expected to maintain their working hours even during exam periods.
 For this reason, students who consider applying for work-study are strongly advised to review their study needs and other responsibilities before applying.
 Work-study students must maintain a minimum 2.0 grade point average and 80% attendance in